Leduc (provincial electoral district): Members of the Legislative Assembly (MLAs)

 Robert Telford of the Liberal party, easily won the seat in 1905.
 His popularity was such that no one even bothered to run against him in 1909.

 Stanley Tobin, running as a Liberal candidate, easily won the seat in 1913, 1917 and in 1921 when his only competitor was UFA candidate Don Muir.
-In 1921 the two candidates' vote tallies were only ten apart an the count was appealed.
+In 1921 the two candidates' vote tallies were only ten apart and the count was appealed.
 However a judge refused to accept as legal tender the certified cheque submitted with the appeal so the appeal was not proceeded with.
 However, according to UFA historian Ernie Cook, it was commonly known that Muir had received more votes than Tobin.

 Tobin did not run for re-election in 1926, and the seat was taken by Douglas Breton of the UFA.
 A well-travelled man, having been born in South Africa and serving in WWI in India and Afghanistan, he was locally respected and the village of Keystone was renamed in his honour.

 In 1930 Liberal Arthur Percy Mitchell won the seat in a tight two-way race against the incumbent MLA, Douglas Breton of the UFA.

 Ronald E. Ansley of the Social Credit party defeated Mitchel and three others for the seat in 1935.
 He held the seat for the Social Credit party until 1952, then as an Independent SC candidate until 1963.

 By 1948, Ansley had become unhappy with the Social Credit government over lack of implementation of Douglas monetary reforms.
 But he ran for re-election in the 1948 Alberta general election under the party's label.
 He was returned to office for his fourth term, easily defeating the two other candidates.

 Shortly after the election the Social Credit party voted to exclude Albert Bourcier from the Social Credit caucus and expelled other Douglasite Social Creditors from the party through a motion passed at the 1948 Social Credit Annual General Meeting.
 Ansley who was a member of the Douglasite group was not expelled but he openly opposed the expulsions.